-If using a standardized image to deploy or reinstall computers, installing the Roaming Client must be the very last step of the image setup process.
-If the Roaming Client is installed with an active network connection and allowed to register with our API, the Roaming Client will not receive a unique ID on each computer which received the standardized image.
+Installing the Roaming Client must be the last step of the image setup process if using a standardized image to deploy or reinstall computers.
+If the Roaming Client is installed with an active network connection and allowed to register with our API, the Roaming Client will not receive a unique ID on each computer that received the standardized image.

 - Download the Roaming Client Installer from the Dashboard

 - Install the Roaming Client

 - Finalize Image

 If using a RMM or other tool to install the Roaming Client, below is a useful PowerShell script that will download and install the Roaming Client without the need to distribute the MSI file to the computers.

 mkdir C:\temp Invoke-WebRequest -Uri "https://download.dnsfilter.com/User_Agent/Windows/DNSFilter_Agent_Setup.msi" -OutFile "C:\temp\DNSFilter_Agent_Setup.msi" msiexec /qn /i "C:\temp\DNSFilter_Agent_Setup.msi" NKEY="SITESECRETKEY"

 mkdir C:\temp Invoke-WebRequest -Uri "https://download.dnsfilter.com/User_Agent/Windows/DNS_Agent_Setup.msi" -OutFile "C:\temp\DNS_Agent_Setup.msi" msiexec /qn /i "C:\temp\DNS_Agent_Setup.msi" NKEY="SITESECRETKEY"